pyrogram/pyrogram/docs/source/faq.rst

 I started a client and nothing happens!
 ---------------------------------------

-If you are connecting from Russia, China or Iran `you need a proxy`_, because Telegram could be partially or totally blocked in those countries.
+If you are connecting from Russia, China or Iran :doc:`you need a proxy <topics/proxy>`, because Telegram could be partially or totally blocked in those countries.

 Another possible cause might be network issues, either yours or Telegram's.
 To confirm this, add the following code on the top of your script and run it again.
 You should see some error mentioning a socket timeout or an unreachable network